daikoderu/bootstrap-themes/README.md

 while reducing repetition when declaring your variables across variations.
 However, it's up to you how you organize your styles.

-Once you've made changes, just call `sass` from your command line to get the resulting CSS file.
+Once you've made changes, just call `npm run css-build <theme-name>` from your command line to get the resulting CSS file.